-Disaggregated information by derivative financial instruments based on floating USD LIBOR rate, that have yet to transition to an alternative benchmark rate as at the end of the reporting period December 31, 2021 is the following.
-The information presented is the remaining notional amount as at each reporting period.
+Disaggregated information by derivative financial instruments based on floating USD LIBOR rate, that have yet to transition to an alternative benchmark rate as at December 31, 2022 is the following.
+The information presented is the remaining notional amount as at each reporting date.

-USD LIBOR as at December 31, 2021 USD LIBOR as at December 31, 2022 USD LIBOR as at June 30, 2023 (Notional US\$,000) (Notional US\$,000) (Notional US\$,000) Derivatives held for risk management Derivative financial instruments - assets 3,006 1,937 Derivative financial instruments - liabilities 400,414 88,768 68,768 iii.
+December 31, 2022 June 30, 2023

+(Notional US\$ thousands)

+Derivatives held for risk management

+Derivative financial instruments - assets 1,937

+Derivative financial instruments - liabilities 88,768 68,768

+ii.
 Foreign exchange risk

-The following table presents the maximum exposure amount in foreign currency of the Bank's carrying amount of total assets and liabilities, excluding derivative financial assets and liabilities, based on their fair value.
+The following table presents the maximum exposure amount in foreign currency of the Bank's carrying amount of total assets and liabilities, except for hedging relationships.